 Next, you must tell the linker what library files to use.
 We want to change the settings for both Debug and Release versions, so in the project Properties dialog, under the Configuration field, select "All Configurations".

 Finally, you must tell the linker where to find the library files.
-The ST-Developer Windows installation contains programming libraries built for use with Visual Studio 2010 (VC10) using the /MD or /MT flags, as well as versions that are link compatible with other compilers.
+The ST-Developer Windows installation contains programming libraries built for use with Visual Studio 2010 (VC10) using the /MD flag, as well as versions that are link compatible with other compilers.
 These are kept in different subdirectories under the ST-Developer "lib" directory.
 The library directories available for Visual Studio 2010 are as follows:

 Select the Linker category of properties and, pick the General options under that.
 In the Additional Library Directories property, add the appropriate ST-Developer library directory.